Zerobeings/skinnerbox3/README.md

 You can also deploy it to any centralized server like any normal website.

+## Join the thirdweb Discord for thirdweb support!

+For thirdweb support, join the discord at [https://discord.gg/thirdweb](https://discord.gg/thirdweb).

-## Join our Discord!
+## Join the Factoria Discord for Factoria support!

-For any questions or suggestions, join our discord at [https://discord.gg/thirdweb](https://discord.gg/thirdweb).
+For any Factoria questions or suggestions, join the discord at [https://discord.gg/BZtp5F6QQM](https://discord.gg/BZtp5F6QQM).